ndren/openwrtsdkbuild/README.md

 * Publish artifacts in a package repository (maybe in debian format as ipk is similar?)
 * Rebuild the SDKs with more recent versions of OpenWRT
-* A drop-down list in Gitlab-CI parameters
+* A drop-down list to choose your SDK/URL/packagename in Gitlab-CI parameters

 ## Links